mahxwell/OpenGuitarStoreP12/Readme.md

 `- OpenGuitarStoreP12-master\Install\Windows\ClientUI\02_LaunchClienUIServer.bat`

+For some troubles with Docker performance, running clientui is not recommanded.
+Yet docker script are in : `- OpenGuitarStoreP12-master\Install\Windows\ClientUI\`
+Please just unzip `container.zip` archive and then launch `- composeClient.bat`

 #### Batch Processing deployment

 As told in previously in Features section, a reservation and a newsletters system are implemented